-FNED 547 - Introduction to Classroom Research (3)
+FNED 547 - Introduction to Classroom Research Introduction to Practitioner Action Research (3)

 Preservice and in-service teachers are introduced to qualitative and quantitative research in education through the interpretation of published studies and through the initiation of a study in a classroom.

+This course provides theoretical and practical foundations for implementing reflective, critical, and systemic inquiry in an educational setting.
+By examining practices, and developing relevant questions, participants interrogate educational praxis.

 Prerequisite: Graduate status or consent of department chair.

-Offered: Fall, Spring.
+Offered: Fall, Spring, Summer